MacMittenss/StreamX/README.md

 # StreamX
-A mock streaming website utilzing web APIs created using HTML, CSS, JavaScript.
+A mock streaming website utilzing web APIs created using HTML, CSS and JavaScript.

 Biult with: